Kids Assistive Technology (KAT)

 For kids with developmental disabilities that do not meet the above eligibility, we have more details on our website for AT Waiver options.
 Missouri Developmental Disability Waivers - all of Missouri's DD Home and Community-Based waivers now include a service called "Assistive Technology" (AT) that can cover a wide range of AT.

-Currently the funding cycle is closed.
-You can still submit the completed application.
-Please call our office if you are seeking funding for an item not mentioned in the examples above.
+Submit the completed application.
+After reviewing our description above, please call our office if you are seeking funding for an item not mentioned in the examples above.
 If you have more questions or need a copy of the application mailed to you, contact Eileen at Missouri Assistive Technology via e-mail at firstname.lastname@example.org or call (800) 647-8557.